 Clearing rights-of-way, or the 40 feet around most power lines, is an important part of the service that Medina EC provides to members for safety, reliability and cost.

 Regular trimming to direct growth away from power lines is essential to save members' time, prevent outages, and increase employee and public safety.
 Although we must prune trees, we know that it is not always a popular or attractive solution.
-Our goal is to be as respectful of the landscape as possible, and to balance beauty with the expectations and needs of our members.
+Our goal is to be as respectful to the landscape as possible, while maintaining sufficient line clearance and room for our linemen to safely work in the rights-of-way.

-Outside contractors are hired by Medina EC to trim and remove any vegetation close to the cooperative’s power lines.
-When necessary, mechanical and herbicides are used to accomplish this.
+Medina EC hires qualified contractors to trim and remove any vegetation close to the cooperative’s power lines.
+Hand cutting and mechanical clearing of trees & brush is used to do this work as well as herbicides to control and limit regrowth of cleared vegetation.
 Any dead, weak, leaning or dangerous trees tall enough to strike the wires or poles when falling are also removed.
 This helps reduce the number and duration of power outages.
-All rights-of-way clearing is monitored by a certified arborist to ensure all pruning is done to standards.
+All rights-of-way clearing is monitored by a certified arborist to ensure all pruning is done to standards approved by MEC’s board.

 Frequently Asked Questions